 Atlantis Bahamas Day Pass

-If you are visiting Nassau on a cruise, you may also have the option of booking an excursion to Atlantis Bahamas.
+If you are visiting Nassau on one of the many cruise ships that stop in the area, you may also have the option of booking an excursion to Atlantis Bahamas.
 When booking through your cruise line, make sure that you understand exactly what you are booking.
 There are typically multiple types of excursions are offered, and they don’t always include admission to Aquaventure.

 When my kids were much younger, we booked an excursion with admission to the aquarium and the beach, but not Aquaventure.
 Now that my children are older, I would definitely prefer to book one that includes the water park.

-Finally, guests at the adjacent Comfort Suites Paradise Island are able to receive complimentary admission to Aquaventure.
+Finally, guests at the adjacent Comfort Suites Paradise Island are able to receive complimentary admission to Aquaventure with full access.
 That’s a great benefit to staying at that resort, and can be a great way to have an affordable Atlantis Bahamas vacation.

 Atlantis Bahamas Water Park Tips